-FALLACY 2: Lets get this straight, FUEL DOES NOT COST US$3.32 PER LITRE!
+FALLACY 2: Let’s get this straight, FUEL DOES NOT COST US$6 PER LITRE!
 This is just inaccurate journalism.
 Either the writers do not understand mathematics, or they are just looking for sensationalist headlines.
-This fallacy was created by the original official insistence that government-issued local currency was 1:1 with the USD when in fact it trades at 4-4,5/USD on the black (real) market.
+This fallacy was created by the original official insistence that government-issued local currency was 1:1 with the USD when in fact it trades around 9/USD on the market.

 FALLACY 3: Food is horrendously priced and the supermarket shelves are bare.
 Same cause as fallacy 2….imported food is approx 30% more expensive than neighboring South Africa but Supermarkets are still full of stuff you don’t need (my local Spar has about 10 types of cooking oil) and local brands remain affordable and more than good enough.

 These 3 common misconceptions go a long way in explaining why Zim remains an undiscovered Self-Drive gem where you can have wild Africa to yourself in safety.
 There is however, one under-rated risk to visiting Zim in my opinion: